 Thus, the Irish, according to Forbes estimates, will hold 46% of the market, which, one way or another, could negatively affect the entire construction industry of Ukraine.

 Let us remind you that the Antimonopoly Committee of Ukraine has been studying a potential sale and purchase agreement between CRH and Dickergoff since October last year, but the consideration of the concentration case has not yet been completed.
-If the deal is accepted, the Irish “giant,” by purchasing the assets of its competitors, may actually absorb the Ukrainian cement market and continue to dictate prices at its own discretion.
+If the deal is accepted, the Irish “giant”, by buying out the assets of its competitors, can actually absorb the Ukrainian cement market and continue to dictate prices at its own discretion.